jplhomer/superflare/packages/superflare/docs/reference/cli.md

 ## `superflare dev`

 The `dev` command starts a local development server for your Superflare app.
-It’s a wrapper around two commands: `remix vite:dev` (starts the main Vite dev server) and `wrangler dev -j` (enables working with [Durable Object bindings](https://developers.cloudflare.com/workers/wrangler/api/#supported-bindings)).
+It’s a wrapper around two commands: `remix vite:dev` (starts the main Vite dev server) and `wrangler dev --no-bundle` (enables working with [Durable Object bindings](https://developers.cloudflare.com/workers/wrangler/api/#supported-bindings)).
 You can use it directly or put it in your `package.json`’s scripts: `"dev": "superflare dev"`.

 ## `superflare generate`